jaytaylor/sql-layer/fdb-sql-layer-core/src/test/resources/com/foundationdb/sql/optimizer/flatten/README.txt

 count-star-expression: count(*) with an expression in the subquery

 delete-1: just delete everything from a child -> causes a SelectNode with almost everything null
+delete-in: a delete with an IN clause in the WHERE clause

 expression-count: an expression on the outside, and a count on the only subquery

 select-1: subquery with unique column